GitHubDroid/cs-plenteum/Include/ReadMe.md

-If you would like to do so, you can place your "turtlecoin-crypto-shared.dll", "turtlecoin-crypto-shared.so", or "turtlecoin-crypto-shared.a" file in this directory and re-build the solution to make use of the TurtleCoin-Crypto p/invoked crypto operations instead of the native c# versions.
+If you would like to do so, you can place your "plenteum-crypto-shared.dll", "plenteum-crypto-shared.so", or "plenteum-crypto-shared.a" file in this directory and re-build the solution to make use of the Plenteum-Crypto p/invoked crypto operations instead of the native c# versions.